juanca/blog/articles/react-component-architecture.md

 In a growing team of contributors, a simple, shareable, and straightforward system of components is essential to getting work done.
 As long as the properties interface is respected, system-wide changes can easily be carried out by anyone without any breaking risks.

-#### Performance

-As with any programming framework, instantiating objects is slower as the object has more setup.
-Essentially, a pure component will only consist of markup.
-Thereby avoiding unnecessary React component lifecycle computations.
-These are analogous to writing it in pure JavaScript versus any other framework.

 #### Testing

 Given the one-to-one mapping of `props` to DOM markup, testing a presentational component is straightforward.